Morphia (band)

 Morphia was a Dutch symphonic death/doom metal band formed in 1995.
-Having performed concerts with groups such as After Forever, Epica, Autumn, Orphanage and Imperia, Morphia established themselves as one of the more prominent symphonic doom metal bands in the Netherlands.
-Signed to Dutch Fear Dark Records, Morphia has released 3 studio albums, musically evolving from death metal to gothic doom over the years.
-The band name comes from morphine, a medical drug used to relieve pain, but it is also a reference to Morpheus, the principal god of dreams in the Greek mythology.
+Performing concerts with groups such as After Forever, Epica, Autumn, Orphanage and Imperia established Morphia as a prominent symphonic doom metal band in the Netherlands.
+Signed to Dutch Fear Dark Records, Morphia has released three studio albums, evolving from death metal to gothic doom over the years.
+The band name is a reference to morphine, a drug used to relieve pain, and to Morpheus, the god of dreams in Greek mythology.

 Biography

-In 1995, Werner Wensink (vocals/bass), Bert Bonestroo (mixer), Martin Koedoot (guitar), Roger Koedoot (guitar), Ernst Jan Lemmen (drums), and Peter Tulder (keyboards) formed Morphia as a death metal band, which evolved over time to symphonic doom metal.
-In 1997, they released a demo CD titled Poison Minded.
-In 1998, they recorded their first album titled Unfulfilled Dreams, which was published in 1999.
+In 1995, Werner Wensink (vocals/bass), Bert Bonestroo (mixer), Martin Koedoot (guitar), Roger Koedoot (guitar), Ernst Jan Lemmen (drums), and Peter Tulder (keyboards) formed Morphia as a death metal band that evolved to symphonic doom metal.
+In 1997, they released the demo CD Poison Minded.
+In 1998, they recorded their first album, Unfulfilled Dreams, published in 1999.

-After attaining some success, the singer Werner left the band.
-When Jasper Pieterson joined as a singer for the band, they wrote new songs, and recorded them in 2001 for the second album titled Frozen Dust.
-Morphia signed a record deal with the Dutch label Fear Dark which released the album in 2002.
-Over the time Morphia played with well-known groups such as After Forever and Saviour Machine.
-In November 2004, the band released their third album titled Fading Beauty.
+After attaining some success, singer Werner left the band.
+When singer Jasper Pieterson joined, they wrote and recorded new songs in 2001 for the second album, Frozen Dust.
+Morphia signed with Dutch label Fear Dark, which released the album in 2002.
+Over time, Morphia played with groups such as After Forever and Saviour Machine.
+In November 2004, the band released their third album, Fading Beauty.

 The band played their final show on November 22, 2008 at the Gigant in Apeldoorn as part of the Brainstorm Festival 2008.
-It was recorded on DVD, which was released in 2009.
+It was recorded on a DVD released in 2009.

 Music

-Morphia's take on metal is deep, emotional, and sleepy with varied tempos changing from slow to fast pace.
-The vocals emphasize on death growls.
-Additionally, there some clean vocals, usually in the background, and occasional screaming.
-A majority of the lyrics deal with topics such as pain, fear, affection and faith.
-The music ranges from complex to pompous to calm, sometimes incorporating violin and other symphonic elements.
+Morphia's sound is deep, emotional, and sleepy, with tempos changing from slow to fast.
+The vocals emphasize death growls.
+There are clean vocals, usually in the background, and occasional screaming.
+Most of the lyrics deal with pain, fear, affection, and faith.
+The music ranges from complex to pompous to calm, incorporating violin and other symphonic elements.